 - Associate’s degree or higher in Early Childhood Education or Child Development

 - National Association for Family Child Care (NAFCC) Accreditation

 In addition to the provided national accreditation agencies and their corresponding websites, please feel free to visit Child Care Aware® of America’s list of providers who have at one time participated in fee assistance.
 If your family selects a child care provider from this search engine, you must first verify that the facility meets the current eligibility requirements set forth by your branch and program before an approval for monthly tuition assistance can be awarded.
 If you have questions about your selected provider’s eligibility, please contact us at 1-800-424-2246.

 If additional assistance in locating nationally accredited care in a specific area is required, a qualifying military sponsor may receive an Enhanced Referral from a member of Child Care Aware® by calling 1-800-424-2246.

-During the referral process, an Enhanced Referral Specialist will conduct a customized child care search within 5 business days.
+During the referral process an Enhanced Referral Specialist will conduct a customized child care search.
 This search will take into consideration the parents’ work and home addresses, transportation route to and from work, hours of care needed, ages of the children, and the provider’s eligibility for the fee assistance program.
 Military sponsors who receive an Enhanced Referral will also be provided with the option to use providers who are in the CCAoA preferred provider network.
 This network currently hosts nearly 6,000+ pre-approved MCCYN providers.
 The call with the Enhanced Referral Specialist will link families to providers and include consumer education, eligibility screening, and information about available child care subsidy.